marcizhu/Cache/README.md

 the `wrap()` function.
 The first template parameter is the replacement policy (LRU replacement in this example) and the second
 (optional) parameter is a mutex type.
 By default, it is set to `NullLock`, which is a null mutex object.
 This improves speed but makes the cache not thread-safe.
-Pass `std::mutex` (or any other mutex object) as the second template parameter to make this cached function thread safe
+Pass `std::mutex` (or any other mutex object) as the second template parameter to make this cached function thread safe.

 Some examples on this topic are [examples/function_wrapping.cpp] for some extended examples on how to wrap a function in a cache and [examples/multithread_function_wrapping.cpp] for a thread-safe function wrapper accessed simultaneously from